noslopy/schathu_test/README.md

 ### **Description**

-This will create a dockerized stack for a Laravel/Lumen application, consisted of the following containers:
+This will create a dockerized stack for a Lumen application, consisted of the following containers:
 -  **app**, your PHP application container

         Nginx, PHP7.2 PHP7.2-fpm, Composer, NPM, Node.js v8.x